Labeling the point: Scenarios of label misuse in WCAG

 About David Swallow

-David is a Principal UX Consultant at TPGi.
+David is Principal UX Consultant at TPGi.
 He joined the company in 2016, and before that, he was an academic researcher in human-computer interaction at the University of York in the UK, where he specialized in designing, developing, and evaluating usable and accessible interfaces.
-There he gained a PhD in computer science by investigating how to integrate accessibility web development into the existing workflows of professional web developers.
+There he gained a PhD in Computer Science, investigating how to integrate accessible web development practices into the existing workflows of professional web developers.